Guns N' Roses: Legacy, style and influence

 Guns N' Roses was inducted into the Rock and Roll Hall of Fame on April 14, 2012, in its first year of eligibility.
 The group is one of the world's best-selling bands of all time, having sold more than 100 million records worldwide, including shipments of 45 million in the United States.
-The U.S. release of the PlayStation game Mega Man X5 had the names of the game's bosses changed in honor of the band.
+Both the Use Your Illusion Tour and the Not in This Lifetime...
+Tour are among the most attended concert tours of all time.
 Their song "Sweet Child o' Mine" has the most views on YouTube for a 1980s music video, and "November Rain" has the most for a 1990s music video, becoming the first from that decade to reach 1 billion views.

 Several of the band's members are considered among the best in their respective fields and the world's most acclaimed—Rose has been called one of the best vocalists of all time, Slash ranked as one of the best guitar players of all time, and McKagan hailed as one of the best bass players in rock by publications ranging from Rolling Stone and NME to Time and Guitar World.
 Izzy Stradlin was ranked as one of the best rhythm guitarists of all time by Ultimate Guitar, and Steven Adler was ranked as the 98th greatest drummer of all time by Rolling Stone.
-Later members were also ranked amongst the best in their field: keyboardist Dizzy Reed ranked among the greatest rock pianists by IROCKU, drummer Matt Sorum ranked among the best rock drummers by DRUM!, guitarist Buckethead was ranked among the fastest and most innovative guitarists of all time by publications such as Allmusic and Guitar World, and studio drummer Josh Freese ranked amongst the top 10 drummers by Gibson.
+Later members were also ranked among the best in their field: keyboardist Dizzy Reed ranked among the greatest rock pianists by IROCKU, drummer Matt Sorum ranked among the best rock drummers by DRUM!, guitarist Buckethead was ranked among the fastest and most innovative guitarists of all time by publications such as AllMusic and Guitar World, and studio drummer Josh Freese ranked among the top 10 drummers by Gibson.

 Guns N' Roses has also received significant criticism throughout the years.
 The band received criticism for drug and alcohol use in the 1980s and early 1990s.
 Songs such as "One in a Million" and the band's cover of Charles Manson's "Look at Your Game, Girl" were considerably controversial upon release.
 In addition, some lyrics have been regarded as sexist.
 The band has also been criticized for tardiness and starting shows later than advertised.
 The long periods of time between albums are another source of criticism.